 Neil K. Henderson

 Neil K. Henderson was born in 1956 in Glasgow, Scotland, he is the son of artist and mountaineer Drummond Henderson (1900-1961) and maternal grandson of artist and illustrator Harry Keir (hence the K.), and has been submitting his own brand of idiosyncratically humorous and bizarre works of imaginative self-expression for publication since 1987.
-He has an Atlantean Publishing wiki page.
+He has an Atlantean Publishing wiki page and a detailed bio to download.

 Artwork in issues: 1, 2, 3, 4, 5, 8